2013Windows81/WaltonRX7MiniRecoveryRom/README.md

 # WaltonRX7MiniRecoveryRom
-The recovery rom ported to Walton RX7 Mini
+The ported recovery rom  For Walton RX7 Mini,You can Download it from here,